LEAD - WHAT IS IT

 LEAD CAN ALSO BE FOUND IN DRINKING WATER

-DRINKING WATER - is another potential source of lead.
-This is usually from lead in solder, fixtures and lead water supply piping in the home.
-Some supply water pipes in homes built before the 1930's were made of lead, especially the main water supply pipe that penetrates the foundation of the home.
-In both old and new homes, lead solder was also used in copper piping.
-Both of these can be a source of lead in your drinking water.
-I will be visually inspecting all accessible water supply piping within your building and any lead piping that is found (especially at the foundation penetration), will absolutely be noted and highlighted in the PLUMBING section of your inspection report.
+DRINKING WATER is another potential source of lead contamination, often stemming from lead in solder, fixtures, and water supply piping within the home.
+Homes built before the 1930s may have lead pipes, particularly the main water supply pipe that enters the foundation.
+Additionally, lead solder was used in copper piping in both old and new homes, which can also contribute to lead in drinking water.
+During the inspection, I will visually examine all accessible water supply piping.
+Any lead piping discovered, especially at the foundation penetration, will be clearly noted and highlighted in the Plumbing section of your inspection report.

 A variety of lead pipes